 Don’t be shy.
 Google your prospective career coach the way HR managers search your name before inviting you in for a job interview.

-There are two kinds of experience you should confirm: whether the coach had success as a professional (preferably in your industry) and whether they had success as a coach.
+There are two kinds of experiences you should confirm: whether the coach had success as a professional (preferably in your industry) and whether they had success as a coach.

-Further, you might be interested in working with a career coach who previously worked in your field.
-You’ll even find coaches who specialize by experience level, catering to entry-level professionals or working exclusively with executives.
+You’ll find coaches who specialize by experience level, catering to entry-level professionals or working exclusively with executives.

 Whether a career coach excelled in your field, they should have experience guiding professionals of your caliber.
-Ask for success stories about people they helped through a job search or a career transition.
-They should at least have testimonials and endorsements from companies on their professional website.
+Ask for references for clients they helped through a job search or a career transition.
+They should at least have testimonials and endorsements on their professional website.

 When you hire a career coach, they expect to be paid for their expertise.
 There’s nothing wrong with that.
 There is something wrong with being motivated only by that.